Digital products

 Why Hilt fits

-- This is a good fit when the buyer needs one clear destination after payment and the merchant needs proof later.
+- This is a good fit when the buyer needs one clear course, private download, report, or gated page after payment and the merchant needs proof later.

-- The flow is lighter than a community-membership setup but still gives the merchant a real operating trail.
+- The flow stays lighter than a community setup but still gives the merchant a real payment and receipt history.

-- It is a practical launch path for premium content sellers, independent builders, and gated launches on Solana.
+- It is a practical launch path for premium content sellers, educators, research desks, independent builders, and gated launches on Solana.

 What merchants need